18 Different Types of Bees

 These different types of bees belong to the Andrenidae family.
 They are most frequently in the springtime, during March and May.

 Female tawny mining bees (Andrenidae fulva) are similar in size to males.
-On their thoraxes, they feature dense hair that is a reddish-orange color.
+On their thoraxes, they feature dense reddish-orange hair.

 The abdomen areas have long, dense hair that is lighter orange.
 Female tawny mining bees have completely black undersides, faces, and legs.
 Their legs are also black.